Upcoming Election Dates & Registration Deadlines

 Poll Worker Information

-In order to be a poll worker in Connecticut:
+In order to be a poll worker in Connecticut, you must:

 - Political affiliation generally required

-- You must be a resident of the town that you apply
+- Be a resident of the town that you apply

 - Students with residency in the town who are 16 years or older may work with written permission from a parent or guardian